aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

   This indicates that this field MUST be attempted to be decrypted during decryption.
 - `0x73` (`s` in UTF-8, for "Sign Only") means that a particular field was not encrypted, but still included in the signature calculation.
   This indicates that this field MUST NOT be attempted to be decrypted during decryption.
+- `0x63` (`c` in UTF-8, for "Context") means that a particular field was not encrypted, but still included in the signature calculation, as well as being included in the encryption context.
+  This indicates that this field MUST NOT be attempted to be decrypted during decryption.
 - no entry if the attribute is not signed